splunk/observability-workshop/docs/victorops/vo_integrations.md

 ### 2.2.
 SignalFx Details

-We will use cloud-init to install the SignalFx Agent into the VMs but we first need to obtain the `Token` and `Realm` from your SignalFx account.
+We will use [cloud-init](https://cloudinit.readthedocs.io/en/latest/) to install the SignalFx Agent into the VMs but we first need to obtain the `Access Token` and `Realm` from your SignalFx account.

-You can find your Access Token by clicking on the `settings` icon on the top right of the SignalFx UI, select `Organization Settings` → `Access Tokens`, expand the Default token, then click on `Show Token` to expose your token, click the `Copy` button to copy it to your clipboard, then paste it into your `values document` using the `ACCESS_TOKEN` parameter.
+You can find your Access Token by clicking on the **Settings** icon on the top right of the SignalFx UI, select **Organization Settings → Access Tokens**, expand the Default token, then click on **Show Token** to expose your token.

+Click the **Copy** button to copy it to your clipboard, then paste it into your `values document` using the `ACCESS_TOKEN` parameter.

 ![Access Token](../images/victorops/m7-access-token.png)

 You will also need to obtain the name of the Realm for your SignalFx account.

-Click on the `account` icon again, but this time select `My Profile`.
+Click on the **Settings** icon again, but this time select **My Profile**.

 The Ream can be found in the middle of the page within the Organizations section.
-In this example it is `us1`.
-Again, make a note of this in your `values document` using the `REALM` parameter.
+In this example it is `us1`, make a note of this in your `values document` using the `REALM` parameter.

 ![Realm](../images/victorops/m7-realm.png)

 ### 2.3.
 Local VMs using Multipass

 The next step is to create a cloud-init file that will automatically install the SignalFx Agent when the VMs are created.

-Create a `victorops.yaml` file using your preferred editor and populate it with the following, but replacing YOUR REALM & YOUR TOKEN with the values stored in your `values document`.
+Create a `victorops.yaml` file using your preferred editor and populate it with the following, but replacing {==SIGNALFX_REALM==} & {==SIGNALFX_ACCESS_TOKEN==} with the values stored in your `values document`.

 === "victorops.yaml"